The Lowdown on Your Cat's Litter Box Location

 Using a separate trash can for the baggies can simplify the entire cleaning process.
 You may want to keep another container outside to avoid indoor odors.
 And simply empty regularly when full.
 Some cats are picky about their litter, so you may have to experiment with this a bit.
 I have two cats who will not use cheap non-clumping litter, so I choose to buy a clumping scoopable litter that my cats will use freely with contentment.

 Some litters have built-in odor eaters and others are just a bag of powdery dust.
 So choose your cat litter wisely.
 There are numerous litters on the market today that will satisfy you and your cat.
 Sprinkling baking soda into the litter box will help absorb urine smells.
 But if in is in your budget, buying a better brand of litter is a wise and a simpler maintenance choice.

 Choose Litter Box Location Wisely

-A hallway - Many people put the box at the end of a hallway.
-I personally am not keen on this placement, as it is far to out in the open, with foot traffic being much to high.
-But if it is the only logical place for you, you might want to find creative ways to disguise the box.
+Many people put the box at the end of a hallway.
+I personally am not keen on this placement, as it is far too out in the open, with foot traffic being much too high.
+If it is the only logical place for you, you might want to find creative ways to disguise the box.
 There are many options available for litter box housing.

-Closets - I at one time lived in an apartment with a huge utility closet, the absolute perfect, most convenient place for a litter box.
+At one time I lived in an apartment with a huge utility closet, the absolute perfect, most convenient place for a litter box.
 The water heater kept the space warm and cozy for the cat.
 Another very popular solution that is catching on quickly is litter box furniture.
 These are decorative designer boxes that blend in with your homes décor.
 Making it easy to hide the not so attractive litter box.

 For more information on cat litter box furniture you can check out http://www.designerpetproducts.com/ for further details and cool ideas.
 These enclosure units can be very decorative and easily maintained while hiding the litter box in a more convenient spot that doesn't create an eyesore for you and gives the kitty a little more privacy.